Volunteer Opportunities for Teens

 Food Backpacks 4 Kids

 FB4K is beloved charitable organization that has been serving our community since 2009.
 They operate year-round to ensure that families are nourished.
 The volunteers here work to fill backpacks full of food for younger children to take home, week after week.
-They provide access to snacks and meal options in Care Cupboards for middle and high school students, and adults can benefit from their food pantry where over 200 families shop for groceries and receive home delivery.
+They provide access to snacks and meal options in Care Cupboards for middle and high school students, and adults can benefit from their family pantry where over 200 families shop for groceries and receive home delivery.
 FB4K is expanding with a Food 4 All program with that will help people learn to grow, cook, store and preserve food.
 Your teen can sign up for Farm Fridays or Community Saturdays to help on the farm or check out their delivery services.
 There are also summer lunch programs where many helping hands are needed to prep lunches and pass them out.
 This rich volunteer experience has benefits to last a lifetime.
+Learn more about ways you can help and sign up to volunteer today!

 Harbor WildWatch